rskwan/rskwan.github.io/_posts/2016-06-01-berkeley-tea.md

 ### [85C Bakery Cafe](http://www.yelp.com/biz/85c-bakery-cafe-berkeley-6)

 In addition to bread, pastries, and cakes, they have drinks!
 Asha is right across the street, and is significantly better for tea, so I usually don't bother with tea here.
-The sea salt teas are pretty interesting (your mileage may vary), which is what landed 85 on this list.
-That being said, the milk tea is disgusting and the fruit tea is mediocre.
+The sea salt teas are pretty interesting (your mileage may vary, but I like them), which is what landed 85 on this list.
+Be warned that the milk tea is disgusting and the fruit tea is mediocre.
 (Apparently the sea salt coffee is quite popular, but I don't do coffee.
 Sorry!)

 ### [Heat Cafe](http://www.yelp.com/biz/heat-cafe-berkeley-2)
 I'm a fan of their Hong Kong milk tea.
 Their cold version has a ton of ice which really waters it down (though I haven't tried asking for no ice), but if you get it hot, it's great.
 They're a restaurant, so they don't serve much else that's relevant to this post, but that one drink is a solid choice if you're hungry as well.